jiaohehu/NPreview/DOC-diagram.md

     Draw a shape at each path point.

-  + draw - draw an existing path
+  + draw - draw/fill a given path.
-  + draw.dblarrow - draw a double-arrow
+  + draw.dblarrow - draw/only draw a double-arrow
-  + draw.arrow - draw a forward arrow
+  + draw.arrow - draw/only draw a forward arrow

     This command will draw lines or curves depending on the specification of the path.
 Each line or curve is to appear between two path points.
-The '.dblarrow' and '.arrow' option will place arrow head at the one end or either ends of the line segment.
+The '.dblarrow' and '.arrow' variant will place arrow head at the one end or either ends of the line segment.

-  + area - draw an area outline.

-    This command will draw the outline of an area given by the path points.
-    If the last point is not a cycle then a manual cycle will be generated.
+    The `draw` command  will either draw the outline of an area given by the path points, or if the (filldraw) setting is set to a 'fill' or 'filldraw', also fill them and/or draw the outline again.
+If it is to fill or filldraw, the last point of the path should be a cycle.
+If not then the path will be made cycle by manually inserting a cycle at the end.

+    However, the `draw.dblarrow` and `draw.arrow` command will only draw an arrow line, or double arrow line.
+It will not respond to the (filldraw) setting.

   + circle - draw/fill the half circle area at the top
   + circle.top - draw/fill the half circle area at the top